Digital Learning and the EC

 Six years later, there is an urgent need to provide more up-to-date figures.
-Building on the results of the first Survey of Schools: ICT in Education, the European Commission plans to publish a 2nd Survey of Schools: ICT in Education in 2018.
+Building on the results of the first Survey of Schools: ICT in Education, the European Commission plans to publish a 2nd Survey of Schools: ICT in Education early 2019.
 The study will assess progress made in mainstreaming ICT in education and define the conditions for the future connected classroom.

 Moreover, the European Commission has also published a study on the satellite-based broadband services in schools.
 The study showed that in 2015, an estimated 18% of primary and secondary schools in the EC were not connected to broadband.
 The study concluded that the satellite broadband could be an efficient option for poorly connected schools.
 It also suggested that a voucher scheme could be used as a tool to close the broadband gap for schools.